-- A framework will be established for managers to coach and guide employees through various career opportunities at GW.
+- Managers will have a framework to coach and guide employees through various career opportunities at GW.

 - The classification administration processes at the university will be simplified.

-Please be sure to read all of the frequently asked questions on this page, as many potential questions from your employees can be answered using the information provided here.
+Please be sure to read all of the frequently asked questions on this page, as many potential questions can be answered using the information provided here.

 Where can I go for more information?

-Classifications are assigned by the Human Resources department, in close collaboration with the division/school's HR representative, managers and leadership, based on the duties and responsibilities of the job performed.
-You can view a video that gives an overview of how jobs are determined.
+Classifications are assigned by Human Resource Management and Development, in close collaboration with the division/school's HR representative, managers and leadership, based on the duties and responsibilities of the job performed.

-No. The classification review focuses on staff and research staff positions.
+No. The classification structure focuses on regular staff and research positions.

 Your classification title is the title attributed to all jobs that share the same job family, subfamily, career stream and level.
-Essentially, it is the group title for all jobs that are substantially similar, for example, "Customer Service Associate III" or "Senior Advisor."
+Essentially, it is the group title for all jobs that are substantially similar, for example, "Customer Service Associate III" or "Admissions Officer I."

-A job title is the public title most often used in email, on business cards, etc, for example, "Executive Aide" or "Senior Programming Analyst."
+A job title is the public title most often used in email, on business cards, etc, for example, "Senior Administrative Assistant" or "Systems Administrator."

 In order for a position to be classified into the management stream, the primary function of the job must be managing others.
-We have defined this more specifically to mean that those in the management stream must supervise two or more individuals and manage a distinct department.
+We have defined this more specifically to mean that those in the management stream must supervise two or more individuals as a primary focus of the role, and manage a distinct department.

-We encourage all employees to become familiar with this new structure, and make sure all of the new concepts of the structure are understood before initiating a request for a re-review of a job classification.
+We encourage all employees to become familiar with the Career Path, and make sure all of the concepts of the structure are understood before initiating a request for a re-review of a job classification.
 For example, a classification title is not the same as a job title in some cases.
 Another example could be that, even though an employee may supervise one employee, they may not be in the management stream.

 You can view a video that gives an overview of the new framework.

-- Service and Support: Staff whose primary duties are (1) routine, or (2) service-focused or (3) a craft or skilled trade.
+- Service and Support: Staff whose primary duties are (1) routine, and/or (2) service-focused or (3) a craft and/or skilled trade.

 - Individual Contributor: Non-supervisory staff with learned knowledge where discretion and independent judgment are critical job functions.